mat-heidemann/VirusTotal-IP-Analyzer/README.md

 python main.py
 ```

+### Building Process
+The build process uses PyInstaller with a unified `.spec` file that handles both Windows and Linux builds:

+1. **Creates virtual environment** in appropriate location
+2. **Installs dependencies** including PyInstaller
+3. **Builds executable** using platform-specific settings
+4. **Handles permissions** and WSL limitations
+5. **Provides detailed feedback** throughout the process

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit pull requests or open issues for bugs and feature requests.

+### Contribution Guidelines
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test on both Windows and Linux if possible
+5. Submit a pull request

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

 ## 🙏 Acknowledgments